-Camila Bernal Snapped ‘Chasing Waterfalls’ In Booty-Baring Bikini Set
+Camila Bernal Snapped 'Chasing Waterfalls' In Booty-Baring Bikini Set

 Bernal's bikini set acted as little more than a flourish for her thick frame, leaving her assets on full display.

 The second snap was similar to the first in that Bernal struck a nearly identical pose in the same location.
-However, this time her whole body was visible in the shot as she had been photographed from a greater distance.
+However, this time, her whole body was visible in the shot as she had been photographed from a greater distance.

 Earlier this month, Bernal brought the sizzle in a photo update that showed her smoldering in a black thong and crop top.